GilleM/Memory-game/README.md

 ### The business goals of this website is:

-- the page could possibly be the part of some company's website or it could contribute to entertaining larger group of people by memory card playing
+- the page could possibly be the part of some company's website or it could contribute to entertaining large group of people by playing memory card game

 ### User Stories